LordChunder/RunescapeAI/README.md

 ## How To Use
-This document is a work in progress as features are rapidly updating Current use can be demonstrated within the controller python files and ran with the GUI.
+This document is a work in progress as features are rapidly updating.
+Current use can be demonstrated within the controller python files and ran with the GUI.

 ## Disclaimer